wchiquito/jj-for-everyone.github.io/src/install.md

 cargo install --locked --bin jj jj-cli
 ```

-You can also download a binary directly from the [release page](https://github.com/jj-vcs/jj/releases/latest).
+You can also download a binary directly from Jujutsu's [release page](https://github.com/jj-vcs/jj/releases/latest).
 Scroll down to "Assets", there is a list of archives to download.
 The right one depends on two things: your operating system and your CPU architecture.
 Look for the strings matching your system in the names of the archives.